Most people worry about how to clean a car seat after some dark, smelly liquid has already left its mark.

 If your seats are perforated because they have heating/air conditioning capabilities, apply your cleaning product to the brush, not directly to the seat.
 You can also turn the heat/air conditioning on to help the seats dry faster.

-How to clean vinyl car seats
+How to clean car a seat: vinyl

 Vinyl upholstery is easy to please.
 It can be cleaned with a rag dampened with a mild detergent solution.
 A product like ArmorAll, which many people use to wipe their dashboard clean, works well.
 There are many dedicated vinyl care products on the market, and some offer cool benefits like preservatives and UV protection.